-For CMB frequencies (100, 143, and 217 GHz) channels:
+For CMB frequencies (100, 143, and 217 GHz) channels we proceed as follows:

-- we estimate a first approximation of the orbital dipole gain together with the offsets and the amplitude of the longtime-constant residuals for each bolometer independently, neglecting the polarization signal; - 2. we then derive the gains and offsets for a fixed amplitude of the long-time-constant residuals using the multi-bolometer algorithm.
+- 1. we estimate a first approximation of the orbital dipole gain together with the offsets and the amplitude of the long-time-constant residuals for each bolometer independently, neglecting the polarization signal; - we then derive the gains and offsets for a fixed amplitude of the long-time-constant residuals using the multi-bolometer algorithm.

 At 353 GHz, the long-time-constant residuals are more difficult to constrain.
 They are driven more by Galactic emission drifts than by the dipole, which dominates at lower frequencies, so that the model described in Sect.
 3.3 is not relevant.
-Hence for this frequency we use a simpler pipeline without a long-timeconstant residuals template:
+Hence for this frequency we use a simpler pipeline without a long-time-constant residuals template: